|Share / Tweet / Pin Me!|

 - Numbers, hay, ir (to go), the letters E and O

-- Telling time, ser vs estar, indefinite articles, the letter I
+- Telling time, ser vs estar (to be), indefinite articles, the letter I

 - Calendar, tener (to have), plurals, the letter U